swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// build parameters.
     ///
     /// Note that the role of the package plugin is only to define the commands
-    /// that will run before, during, or after the build.
-It does not itself run
+    /// that will run before the build and during the build.
+It does not itself
-    /// those commands.
-The commands are defined in an IDE-neutral way, and are
+    /// run those commands.
+The commands are defined in an IDE-neutral way, and
-    /// run as appropriate by the build system that builds the package.
-The plugin
+    /// are run as appropriate by the build system that builds the package.
+The
-    /// itself is only a procedural way of generating commands and their input and
+    /// plugin itself is only a procedural way of generating commands and their
-    /// output dependencies.
+    /// input and output dependencies.
     ///
     /// The package plugin may specify the executable targets or binary targets
     /// that provide the build tools that will be used by the generated commands
     /// during the build.
-In the initial implementation, prebuild plugins can only
+In the initial implementation, prebuild commands can
-    /// depend on binary targets.
-Build tool and postbuild plugins can depend on
+    /// only depend on binary targets.
+Regular build commands can depend on exe-
-    /// executables as well as binary targets.
+    /// cutables as well as binary targets.
 This is due to limitations in how
-    /// SwiftPM constructs its build plan, and the goal is to remove this restric-
+    /// SwiftPM's build system constructs its build plan.
+It is a goal to remove
-    /// tion in a future release.
+    /// this restriction in a future release.
+    ///
+    /// The `path`, `exclude`, and `sources` parameters are the same as for any
+    /// other target, and allow flexibility in where the package author can put
+    /// the plugin scripts inside the package directory.
+The default subdirectory
+    /// for plugin targets is in a subdirectory called "Plugins", but this can
-    public static func plugin(
+    /// be customized using the `path` parameter. public static func plugin(
         name: String,
         capability: PluginCapability,
-        dependencies: [Dependency] = []
+        dependencies: [Dependency] = [],
+        path: String? = nil,
+        exclude: [String] = [],
+        sources: [String]? = nil
     ) -> Target
 }